symbooglix/boogie-runner/README.md

 * The name of the procedure/implementation in the Boogie program as a ``string``.
 * A dictionary with a single key ``use_bool_attribute`` that maps to a ``string``.
 In this case the boogie program will be searched for the first procedure (scanning syntactically from the beginning of the file to the end) that has a boolean attribute with the name specified by ``use_bool_attribute``.

+### ``env`` key

+If this key is present in ``runner_config`` then if should map to a dictionary which maps environment variable names to values
+(string to string).
+Note a runner may chose to modify the enviroment variables and can override what is specifed in the config file.

 ### ``docker`` key